Kepmon/devjobs/README.md

 At first, I coded this website using the Astro's default SSG mode to sort of push the limits and see what exactly can be done with it.
 It turned out that it ain't much of it, therefore, after finishing this part of coding the website, I refactored the whole code for the SSR mode.

+This was actually my very first time working with a rendering mode other than SPA, so coding the existing state of the website took me way too long, I faced many challenges and I still have different issues that need to be addressed (described in detail below) but, at the moment, I'm not sure how to approach those.
+Nevertheless, I do feel that I've learnt a lot, so, ultimately, I'm actually really happy that I took this challenge on.

 ### From the very beginning, I had a couple of goals in mind:
 * since I' making use of the SSG/SSR rendering modes, all data should be fetched on a server side
 * only the necessary data should be fetched, meaning: